maim-lain/haremhotel/walkthrough.md

 <br>

 This walkthrough was created as a reward for $20+ patrons.
 Thanks for supporting development of the game!
+New events added in v0.4 have been highlighted to make them easier to find.
 -Maim Lain

 <br>